In Transit (2008 film): Plot

-In the winter of 1946, in Leningrad, a group of German prisoners of war are sent to a female transit camp by the cruel Russian Colonel Pavlov (John Malkovich).
-When they arrive, the Russian female soldiers show hostility to the prisoners on the grounds that have killed their families and friends; only Dr. Natalia (Vera Farmiga) and the cook treat the prisoners with dignity.
+In the winter of 1946, in Leningrad, a group of German prisoners of war are sent to a female transit camp by the cruel Russian Colonel Pavlov.
+When they arrive, the Russian female soldiers show hostility to the prisoners on the grounds that have killed their families and friends; only Dr. Natalia and the cook treat the prisoners with dignity.

 Natalia has an agreement with Colonel Pavlov to keep her former lover, who was wounded on the head during the war, in the camp instead of sending him to an institution in Siberia.
 Pavlov assigns Natalia to discover the members of the SS hiding in the group of prisoners.
-Natalia and the prisoner Max (Thomas Kretschmann) feel a great attraction for each other, while another prisoner, Klaus (Daniel Brühl), tries to convince Max to denounce a couple of prisoners to satisfy Pavlov.
+Natalia and the prisoner Max Bort feel a great attraction for each other, while another prisoner, Klaus Prompst, tries to convince Max to denounce a couple of prisoners to satisfy Pavlov.

-Natalia convinces the businessman Yakov (John Lynch) to organise an orchestra with the prisoners; they are invited to a ball, where the lonely women who survived the war get to dance with the Germans.
-After the ball, Natalia convinces Officer Elena (Thekla Reuten) to let the prisoners spend the night with the women.
+Natalia convinces the businessman Yakov to organise an orchestra with the prisoners; they are invited to a ball, where the lonely women who survived the war get to dance with the Germans.
+After the ball, Natalia convinces Officer Elena to let the prisoners spend the night with the women.
 Natalia has a one-night stand with Max and while he sneaks back to the quarters, he is attacked by Klaus but saved by Natalia, who then discovers who Klaus actually is.
 Pavlov interrupts the fight between Max and Klaus.
 Klaus then commits suicide, being hit by a train.
 Max and Pavlov discuss who Klaus really was and the reputation he had.
 Pavlov calls Natalia a true soviet for completing her mission, revealing the truth to Max.
 Max is taken away heart broken.
-The next day, Max is returned and Natalia’s former lover is taken to Siberia.
+The next day, Max is returned and Natalia's former lover is taken to Siberia.
 They eventually receive the news that Stalin made a deal and the POWs will be going home.